 Created by artist Gabriel Popa, these watercolor paintings have nothing in common with the traditional saint portraits or biblical scenes found in every other church.
 Sparking a lot of controversies back in the day, the painter reinterpreted in a contemporary and personal manner one of the most famous stories of the Bible, ‘Via Crucis’ or ‘The Way of the Cross’.

-The Catholic Church from Orsova is also a proof of the multicultural heritage from this part of Romania as the religious service is performed in four languages: Romanian, German, Hungarian and Czech.
+This church is also proof of the multicultural heritage from this part of Romania as the religious service is performed in four languages: Romanian, German, Hungarian, and Czech.
 You can always visit the church, there’s no entry fee, and the way to God seems way easier to find when no saints are judging you from the walls.

 Spend at least one day hiking or river cruising along the Danube Gorges from the nearby Iron Gates Nature Park.